ceccott/Unity_2DScripts/README.md

-# Unity_2DScripts
+# Unity 2D Scripts
-collection of 2D oriented Unity scripts
+Collection of 2D oriented Unity scripts

+- `RandomLight`: used to emulate TV light